Projects

 - Working at the BHT’s Calgo Lab with Sebastian Jaeger I added to the tab-err, realistic errors in tabular data, package on PyPi.

-- Wrote basic tests, developed a high level api, and modified some othe error types as well as work on bug fixes in python.
+- Wrote basic tests, developed a high level api, and modified some other error types as well as worked on bug fixes in python.

 - PyPi